 Any or a combination of these symptoms could mean you or a loved one has suffered a severe brain injury.

 A TBI can not only be physically stressful but also emotionally and financially taxing on you and your family.
 Medical treatments and rehabilitation can be very expensive.

 Workers’ compensation benefits can help ease that stress.
 The attorneys at Quatrini Law Group will help you get the full benefits you deserve, including:

 - Injury rehabilitation

 We will help you find the doctor who fits your individual needs from our network of Pennsylvania medical professionals.
 And our workers’ compensation lawyers will help you navigate all of your legal concerns, so your family can focus on regaining a sense of normalcy in their life.

 Our attorneys are committed to helping our clients with whatever they need, whenever they need it, even after obtaining benefits.
 Contact us online or call our Greensburg office at 888-534-6016 for a free consultation.

 A 20-year-old therapist was assaulted by a patient in Pittsburgh, Pennsylvania.
 Although it was not disputed that the therapist sustained injuries, including a concussion, the Employer and Workers’ Compensation Carrier issued a Medical Only Notice of Temporary Compensation Payable.
 Essentially, the employer disputed the fact that the therapist was disabled or unable to work and, as such, refused to pay wage loss/indemnity benefits.
-Quatrini Rafferty and Attorney Peter Gough filed a Claim Petition arguing the therapist sustained disabling physical injuries to the head and chest, including a concussion and a Traumatic Brain Injury (TBI)/Closed Head Injury.
+Quatrini Law Group and Attorney Peter Gough filed a Claim Petition arguing the therapist sustained disabling physical injuries to the head and chest, including a concussion and a Traumatic Brain Injury (TBI)/Closed Head Injury.
 All matters were resolved through a Compromise and Release Agreement, specifically via a lump sum settlement to the client’s satisfaction.